 - firm has robust processes, procedures and controls, at individual level and at consolidated level, where relevant, to ensure that use of the exemption would not result in concentration risk that runs counter to its risk strategy and the principles of sound internal group risk management; - concentration risk arising has been or will be clearly identified in the internal capital adequacy assessment process (ICAAP) of the firm and will be actively managed.
 The arrangements, processes and mechanisms to manage the concentration risk will be assessed in the supervisory review and evaluation process (SREP). - 3.9 Firms should note that the PRA will still make a wider judgement whether it is appropriate to grant this treatment even where the above conditions are met.
 In making that judgement, the PRA will consider whether group entities are strongly incentivised to support each other.
-The PRA will also consider whether the treatment is consistent with the overall business model of the firm and furthers the PRA's safety and soundness objective. - 3.10 An RFB, or any other PRA-authorised person that is a member of a group containing an RFB, should note that the PRA will assess whether it remains appropriate to permit the treatment where the conditions as listed in paragraph 3.8 are met, including an assessment of the impact of the proposed treatment on the PRA's general safety and soundness objective in relation to ring-fencing.1
+The PRA will also consider whether the treatment is consistent with the overall business model of the firm and furthers the PRA's safety and soundness objective.

-CRR Article 400(2)(g) and (h) - sovereign large exposures 4 exemption requirements held in government securities, which are denominated and funded in their national currencies.
+CRR Article 400(2)(g) and (h) - sovereign large exposures exemption

-4.1 CRR Article 400(2)(g) and (h) allows the PRA to exempt exposures which constitute claims on central banks in the form of minimum reserves held at central banks and denominated in their national currencies, and claims on central governments in the form of statutory liquidity
+4.1 CRR Article 400(2)(g) and (h) allows the PRA to exempt exposures which constitute claims on central banks in the form of minimum reserves held at central banks and denominated in their national currencies, and claims on central governments in the form of statutory liquidity requirements held in government securities, which are denominated and funded in their national currencies.